JGCRI/pytemplate/README.md

 - docs\source\tests.rst
 - docs\source\user_guide.rst

-Once your docs github action is complete (see below) you need to follow the following steps to get your documentation page live online:
+Once your GitHub action for docs is complete (see section 6 GitHub Actions) you need the following steps to get your documentation page live online:

 <br>
 <br>